 Year 2 net+$110+$260

-That’s a genuine return on a modest input.
-And it’s repeatable every year the bed is in production.
+That is a genuine return on a modest input, repeatable every year the bed is in production.
+The setup investment from Year 1 is already behind you.

 Year 3+: The Compounding Starts

-Three things happen in Year 3 that most people don’t anticipate when they’re planning their first garden.
+Three things happen in Year 3 that most people don’t anticipate when planning their first garden.

 Soil improves.
-A raised bed that’s been top-dressed with compost for two years, actively planted, and never compacted by foot traffic has meaningfully better structure than fresh-filled soil.
+A raised bed top-dressed with compost for two years, actively planted, and never compacted by foot traffic has meaningfully better structure than fresh-filled soil.
 Better water retention, better drainage, more active microbial life.
-Penn State Extension notes that organic matter additions improve soil structure cumulatively - you don’t get the full benefit in Year 1.
-Better soil means healthier root systems, which means higher yields from the same square footage.
+Penn State Extension notes that organic matter additions improve soil structure cumulatively - the full benefit does not arrive in Year 1.
+Better soil means healthier root systems and higher yields from the same square footage without additional input cost.

 Perennial crops become free.
 Herbs like chives, thyme, oregano, and mint that you planted in Year 1 or 2 require zero replanting cost.
 They come back on their own.
-A mature chive clump in Year 3 or 4 yields steadily from April through November with no investment beyond a haircut after flowering.
-Garlic planted in fall and harvested in early summer produces a harvestable crop plus seed stock you can replant - your purchase price amortizes over multiple seasons.
-Strawberries send runners that fill in adjacent space, effectively multiplying the planting for free.
+A mature chive clump in Year 3 or 4 yields steadily from April through November.
+Garlic planted in fall and harvested in early summer produces a harvestable crop plus seed stock you can replant - your purchase price amortizes to zero over subsequent seasons.
+Strawberries send runners that fill adjacent space, effectively multiplying the planting at no additional cost.

 Seed saving cuts input costs.
 Open-pollinated tomato, lettuce, basil, and bean varieties can be saved year over year.
-By Year 3, a gardener who’s been attentive can eliminate $15-$30 in annual seed costs by saving from their best-performing plants.
-That’s not a large dollar figure in isolation, but against $45-$90 in total inputs, it’s meaningful - and it compounds.
-You’re also selecting for plants that perform well in your specific microclimate.
+By Year 3, a gardener who’s been attentive can eliminate $15–$30 in annual seed costs by saving from their best-performing plants.
+Against $45–$90 in total inputs, that’s a 15–30% reduction in recurring costs from a practice that takes 15 minutes per crop at end of season.

 What a realistic Year 3+ picture looks like: